 In Singapore, Muis is the organization responsible for the welfare of the Islamic community, including the administration and management of the zakat system.

-The Zakat and Fitrah Committee, headed by President Muis, Mufti and other community leaders discuss on Zakat collection and disbursement.
-The Fatwa Committee, chaired by the Mufti, gives guidance on all syari’ah matters including Zakat.
+The Zakat and Fitrah Committee, headed by the President of Muis, Mufti, and community leaders from the mosque sector and Muslim organisations, discuss on zakat collection and disbursement.
+The Fatwa Committee, chaired by the Mufti, provides guidance on all syari’ah matters, including zakat.

 Under the Administration of Muslim Law Act (AMLA), in Section 68 (1), Muis has the power to collect Zakat and Fitrah payable in Singapore in accordance with the Muslim Law.
 In addition, Section 69 (1) states that Muis, with the approval of the Minister, may make rules for and regulate all matters in connection with the collection, administration and distribution of Zakat and Fitrah.

 Transparency is an important component in the administration of Zakat by Muis.
 Zakat collection and disbursement reports are audited by qualified auditors and are made known annually to the Parliament of Singapore.
 This report is available for the public and can be found in Muis Annual Reports.

 Zakat should be disbursed to the 8 asnaf which are the groups of people entitled to receive Zakat.
 This is in accordance with the Syari’ah law in Surah At-Taubah verse 60.
 InsyaAllah, Muis is capable of disbursing your Zakat to all eight asnaf so that those who receive your Zakat contribution are the rightful recipients.

 Muis provides additional assistance on top of the many social schemes readily available at the National level.
 Poor and needy families who are eligible for Zakat asistance will receive monthly cash grants.
 In addition, they can also receive study grants and fidyah vouchers.